Key Takeaway

 Open Letter to My Grown Daughter

 Sometimes the letter that's hardest to write is the one you owe to a daughter who's already grown — already living her own life, possibly raising her own children.
-An open letter to my grown daughter addresses the things that went unsaid over the years, the gratitude you haven't expressed, and the truths that feel more urgent as time passes.
+An open letter to your grown daughter addresses the things that went unsaid over the years, the gratitude you haven't expressed, and the truths that feel more urgent as time passes.

 Dear [daughter's name],